scriptPilot/app-framework/DOCUMENTATION.md

 #### Test application

-* To test the user interface and functionality, you have to start the develeopment server with `npm run dev`.
+* To test the user interface and functionality, you have to start the development server with `npm run dev`.
 Open your web browser if not done automatically and navigate to *localhost:8080* to open your application.
 * The code will be checked for correctness on build process, please take a look in the console.

 #### Build application